msupply-foundation/msupply_docs/content/docs/inventory/stock_view.md

 ## Updating barcode

-This feature is available when running either the android or desktop versions of open mSupply.
+This feature is available when running either the android or desktop versions of Open mSupply.
 There is an additional button shown when editing a stock line:

 ![Scan button](/docs/inventory/images/stock-line-edit-scan.png)